 I was surprised to see behentrimonium methosulfate listed as an ingredient.
 It rang a bell to me, as it’s commonly found in hair conditioners.
 And it is true that behentrimonium methosulfate is used as a common detangler.
 I was relieved to find that this grapeseed oil derivative also acts as an emulsifying agent and is gentle enough to be used in baby products that are left on the skin.
 When used in lotions and creams, it gives a soft and powdery after-touch to the skin.
 Also benign are the emollients, dicaprylyl carbonate and glycerin.
-There are two preservatives, the relatively mild potassium sorbate and the more controversial phenoxyethanol, a possible neurotoxin.
+There are two preservatives, benzoic acid and sodium hydroxide.

 I will definitely be buying the MitoQ serum again.

 Benefits:evens skin tone, fights free radicals, firms skin, freshens dull skin, heavy hitter, hypoallergenic, reduces fine lines, reduces wrinkles, smoothes skin, targets skin cell mitochondria, tightens skin, unscented

 - Chamomilla Recutita (Matricaria) Flower Extract (CO2 extract)